Advertisement

 Closed

-The Public Housing waiting list for the Community Development Corporation of Long Island (PHA Code NY895) in Centereach, NY, is currently closed.
+The Public Housing waiting list for the Community Development Corporation of Long Island (PHA Code NY895) in Centereach, NY, which is associated with Options for Community Living, is currently closed; when open, there is potential priority for families with children, elderly, and disabled individuals.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.